You are here

 Necessary program settings

-Note: The following settings must be entered manually up to EndNote version X.6 (Windows and Mac), from version X.7 on this is only necessary for Mac users.
+Note: The following settings have be entered manually only from Mac users.

 1. in EndNote, select Edit / Preferences

 2. click on Find Full Text in the left navigation bar and enter in field

 - Authenticate with the following URL: https://www.umm.uni-heidelberg.de/ezproxy/login.php?url=login